 After successful completion of each quarter, you will earn 2.5 activity points and 2.5 CME credits.
 If you successfully complete four quarters of CKSA you will earn 10 activity points and eight CME credits, satisfying your minimum Knowledge Self-Assessment requirement.

-The ABFM-developed Clinical Self-Assessment (CSA) activity helps you to assess your knowledge through simulated patient care scenarios.
-These scenarios evolve in response to your diagnostic and therapeutic interventions, subsequent investigations, and re-evaluation of your patient over time.
-As such, they help you evaluate your proficiency in patient management skills.
+The ABFM-developed Clinical Self-Assessment (CSA) activity has provided a way for self-assess your knowledge through simulated patient care scenarios.
+Previously linked with KSAs as Self-Assessment Modules, or SAMS, these simulated scenarios evolve in response to your diagnostic and therapeutic interventions, subsequent investigations, and re-evaluation of your patient over time.

 There are also a variety of approved self-assessment alternatives that have been developed by external providers that help to fulfill your 50-point activity requirement.
 Completing these will help to fulfill your overall 50-point activity requirement; however, they will not fulfill the required Knowledge Self-Assessment activity requirement.
 To review a complete list of approved alternative self-assessment activities, please log into your Physician Portfolio.